Bleiglanz/markdowns/RUST.md

 }
 ```
 typically the last expression isn't followed by an `;`, in this case it is the result.
+Think about the last semicolon in the function body!

 ## Macros